Nitrokey/opensc-build/README.md

 This repo contains some selfmade builds of OpenSC for Debian and Ubuntu.
 They are based on the most recent packages available for each version (working with apt-src).
 The binaries are built using the official docker containers of the corresponding system and a simple script.

-Please have a look at the [docker-compose file](docker-compose.yml) and the [script](OpenSC_build.sh).You can use the script to build the binaries yourself, but you may have to adapt things.
+Please have a look at the [docker-compose file](docker-compose.yml) and the [script](OpenSC-build.sh).
+You can use the script to build the binaries yourself, but you may have to adapt things.

 ## Installation